 How Long Will It Take to Learn Financial Modeling?

-The timeline of your financial modeling learning journey will depend greatly on what you want to be able to achieve using financial modeling.
+The timeline for your financial modeling learning journey will depend greatly on what you want to be able to achieve using financial modeling.
 As a result, your training timeline will be unique to your goals.
 That said, as a general rule, you can start applying financial modeling basics within a few hours of learning.
-In contrast, it can take a few weeks or months of dedicated study to prepare for a financial modeling career and several years to become a respected financial modeling expert.
+In contrast, it may take a few weeks or months of dedicated study to prepare for a financial modeling career and several years to become a respected financial modeling expert.

 The biggest reasons it takes so much longer to gain professional expertise are twofold.
 The first is that most beginner projects can be completed using basic Excel skills, while professional projects often demand advanced skills in multiple technologies along with soft skills such as professional communication.
-Moreover, professional financial modeling requires a background in corporate finance and a more substantial understanding of financial concepts.
+Moreover, professional financial modeling often requires a background in corporate finance and a more substantial understanding of financial concepts.
 The second reason is that most vocational training programs incorporate professional experience into their training to make it easier for you to get a job upon graduation.

-• You have more interruption-free time available for study and practice.
+- You have more interruption-free time available for study and practice.

-• You already have experience with Excel and accounting.
+- You already have experience with Excel and accounting.

-• You’re detail-oriented and good at math.
+- You’re detail-oriented and good at math.

 Ways to Make Learning Financial Modeling Easier and Quicker

-As a way to improve access to financial tools, many financial modeling classes provide complimentary access to software, equipment, and labs.
+To provide access to financial tools, many financial modeling classes provide complimentary access to software, equipment, and labs.
 If you don’t have your own computer but want to learn financial modeling, you may be able to find a financial modeling class that includes free computer access for participants.

 Which Is Better: Part-time or Full-time Financial Modeling Training?